 How to debug Azure Function locally in Visual Studio

-Now we will discuss how to debug a function app using the Visual Studio 2019.
+Now, we will discuss how to debug a function app using Visual Studio 2019.

-The next step is to run the Azure Function Project by pressing the F5 button and copying the Function URL that you will get after the successful execution of the project.
-You can able to see below I got the function URL as below
+The next step is to run the Azure Function Project by pressing the F5 button and copying the Function URL you will get after the successful execution of the project.
+You can see below I got the function URL as below

 http://localhost:7071/api/HTTPAzureFunction.
 Copy this URL.